Skip to main content

 Often the smartest move.
 If you have CRA arrears, a judgment, or high-interest credit cards alongside the property taxes, we can consolidate everything into one payout so you exit with a single manageable payment.
 We model the blended cost so you see the real number before deciding.

-Will paying the arrears remove the lien from my property?
+Will paying the arrears remove the lien?

 Is this confidential?